-Where to Stay on Tioman Island
+Where to Stay on Tioman Island: Village by Village

 Choosing where to stay on Tioman means choosing which village to base yourself in.
 The island has no roads connecting the villages on its west coast — movement between them is by boat — so your choice of base determines your daily experience more than the specific property.
 There are six accessible villages; four are practical bases for most visitors.